marco262/my_wiki/data/advancement/feats.md

 ++ Heavily Armored

-//Prerequisite: Proficiency with medium armor//
+*Prerequisite: Proficiency with medium armor*

 You have trained to master the use of heavy armor, gaining the following benefits:
 * Increase your Strength score by 1, to a maximum of 20.